averycrespi/yovec/docs/spec.md

 let vector V = 0 + [1, 2, 3]
 ```

-If no errors are raised during compilation, Yovec will always generated syntactically-valid YOLOL.
+If no errors are raised during compilation, Yovec will always generate syntactically-valid YOLOL.

 #### Runtime